subhan-faisal/Final_Project_Application_Development/README.md

 2. Add an app screenshot named `app-screenshot.png` in your `wwwroot/images` folder
 3. Update any specific details as needed for your project

-Would you like me to add any additional sections like:
-- API documentation
-- Deployment instructions
-- Future roadmap
-- Testing guidelines?